 - Do you need crutches when you pull your groin?

 - Do you need a prescription for crutches?

 - Ask a doctor a question free online

 - Do you need crutches for a sprained foot?

-- Do you need crutches for a a sprained knee and strained hamstring?
+- When do you need crutches for a sprained ankle

-- If your preganent and you need crutches
+- If you sprain your ankle do you need crutches

 - Do you need crutches for a sprained ankle?

 - Talk to a sports medicine specialist online for free